 - Sorting in Pivots requires practice and knowledge of the structure of the data you are working with, as the selection of sorting parameters will depend on this.

 - While using multiple sort levels, never select the whole table as it will change the structure of the pivot and throwing an error instead of the desired result.

 Data analysis using excel is a vast field.
 Pivot table sort is just one of the many features available for us to sort, analyze and display data.

 As we keep learning new concepts, we will keep finding new and exciting ways to manipulate data.
 I have included a practice workbook along with this article.
 You are encouraged to add your own data and apply the concepts highlighted in this article.
-Further resources are also available elsewhere in our website as well on the Microsoft Support site for specific functionalities.
+Further resources are also available elsewhere on our website as well on the Microsoft Support site for specific functionalities.

-The key to learning and applying these concepts effectively is practicing with the kind of data an actual business would use, not being afraid to make mistakes and having an open mind towards different challenges we might face on our learning journey.
-It is always a pleasure to teach new concepts and I hope you find our content interesting.
+The key to learning and applying these concepts effectively is practicing with the kind of data an actual business would use, not being afraid to make mistakes, and having an open mind towards different challenges we might face on our learning journey.
+It is always a pleasure to teach new concepts, and I hope you find our content interesting.
 Have an enjoyable learning experience.

 This has been a guide to Pivot Table Sort in Excel.
-Here we discussed How to Sort Pivot Table Columns and Rows in Excel along with Examples and downloadable excel template.
+Here we discussed How to Sort Pivot Table Columns and Rows in Excel along with Examples and downloadable excel templates.
 You may also look at these useful functions in excel –